 Head Teacher of Certificate in Contemplative Spiritual Counseling

 Rev. Leslye Noyes, MDiv, LP, LMHC, is a certified Jungian Analyst in private practice in NYC.
 Leslye sees individuals and couples and supervises therapists interested in learning how to work symbolically.
 She graduated from Union Theological Seminary and is an ordained UCC minister.
 She was awarded the Post.
 M.Div.
 Mission Fellowship from the United Church Board for Homeland Ministries, which she used to develop visual art as a ministerial tool.
 Leslye completed training programs at Gestalt Associates for Psychotherapy, Blanton Peale Institutes for Religion and Mental Health and the Jungian Psychoanalytic Association.
 She is a certified Pastoral Counselor and a Fellow of the American Association of Pastoral Counselors.
-She currently serves as the Coordinator of Clinical Practices at the Jungian Psychoanalytic Association.
+She currently serves as the Dean of Candidates at the Jungian Psychoanalytic Association.